-After my metastatic diagnosis, our life became fractured, terrifying.
+After my diagnosis, our life became fractured, terrifying.
 We were thrust, kicking and screaming, into a world of dark unknowns.
-Life expectancy limitations, statistics, treatment plans, appointments – so many appointments – and of grief.
+Life expectancy limitations, breast cancer statistics, metastatic breast cancer treatment plans, appointments – so many appointments – and of grief.
 Deep, intense, solitary grief.

 Deep, Intense, Solitary Grief